aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

     !verdi process list

-.. _loadnode:
+.. _2020_virtual_loadnode:

 Loading a node
 --------------

-Most AiiDA objects are represented by nodes, identified in the database by its ``PK`` (an integer).
+Most AiiDA objects are represented by nodes, identified in the database by its *PK* (an integer).
 You can access a node using the following command in the shell:

 .. code:: python

     node = load_node(PK)

-Load a node using the ``PK`` of one of the calculations visible in the graph you displayed in the previous section of the tutorial.
+Load a node using the *PK* of one of the calculations visible in the graph you displayed in the previous section of the tutorial.
 Then get the energy of the calculation with the command:

 .. code:: python